kenlukas/teractf/Lunch_and_Learns/Jul_2025/Web-LocalAuthority/README.md

 ![landing](./landing.png)

-The source code shows it hits login.php but nothing more to go on.
+The source code indicates that it hits login.php, but there is no further information to go on.

 ```html
 <!DOCTYPE html>